gigiannasaw/23f-project-boilerplate/README.md

 ## Database

-The **db_bootstrap.sql** file contains all the database code for this project including schemas and mock-up values created using
+The **db_bootstrap.sql** file contains all the database code for this project including schemas and mock-up values created using Mockaroo, ChatGPT and manually.